yiisoft/test-support/docs/en/README.md

 The `SimpleEventDispatcher` is a test-specific event dispatcher.
 You can pass any number of closure-listeners to its  constructor.
 SimpleEventDispatcher` does not contain any complex logic for matching an event to a listener.
 Every listener should decide by itself if it processes an event or not.
 The dispatcher is PSR-compliant and works with `StoppableEventInterface`.

-If your code sent an event to `SimpleEventDispatcher`, then in tests you can check this using the following methods:
+You can test for events sent to `SimpleEventDispatcher` using the following methods:

 - `isObjectTriggered::isObjectTriggered(object $event, int $times = null)` — Exact `$event` object was triggered.
 - `isClassTriggered::isClassTriggered(string $class, int $times = null)` — Event of `$class` class was triggered.